 As it is-as Bodhidharma said, I think I must explain some more about his question-question and answer between Bodhidharma and the king.
 As I said, Bodhidharma-the king asked him, "What is the first principle?"
 Bodhidharma said, "In the realm of clear"-it doesn't say dharma world, but-"In realm of clear dharma world, there is no sage or no common people."
 That is Bodhidharma's answer.
 And the king asked him again, "Who is you in front of me?"
 And Bodhidharma said, "I don't know."
-And so-but the king couldn't understand what he meant by "no sage or no common people," or "I don't know who-who I am."
+But the king couldn't understand what he meant by "no sage or no common people," or "I don't know who-who I am."
 He couldn't understand.

 So Bodhidharma crossed the river-Yangtse River, and went to northern country.
-And he stayed [at] Shao-lin Mountain4-Sūzan- Shao-lin Mountain in Sūzan and practiced hard for nine years, facing to the wall [laughs].
+And he stayed at Shao-lin Mountain Sūzan-Shao-lin Mountain in Sūzan and practiced hard for nine years, facing to the wall [laughs].
+[Shao-lin Monastery was founded on Sung Mountain, Henan Province, in 477 by Emperor Hsiao-wen of the Northern Wei dynasty.
+Sung Mountain is the central peak of China's Five Peaks.]
 That was the old story.
 The vast dharma world of no sage or no common people is the world of emptiness-the world of first principle.
 That is first principle.
-That is answer, you know, no sage, and no mountain, and no river.
+That is answer-no sage, and no mountain, and no river.
 Nothing exist.
 All those things exist, but nothing exist.
-It is the actual, you know, reality of the world or-of dharma world.
+It is the actual reality of the world or-of dharma world.

-It looks like the mountains and rivers and animals and human beings and everything-it looks like so, but actually-it looks like so, but nothing exist in its true sense because, as I explained intellectually, everything is changing.
+It looks like the mountains and rivers and animals and human beings and everything-it looks like so, but actually nothing exist in its true sense because, as I explained intellectually, everything is changing.

 Tentatively I exist here, but-they say, everything is changing.
 Six million [laughs]-six million-more than six million Buddhist scripture says.
-So six million and it is-nine million, or six million nine hundred and sixty-oh-ninety-six hundred thousand-oh, I don't know how to count [laughs].
+So six million and it is-nine million, or six million nine hundred and sixty-oh-ninetysix hundred thousand-oh, I don't know how to count [laughs].
 I am already lost [laughs, laughter].
 And nine hundred eighty thousand [laughs] in one day can change so many times, scripture says.
-So if we change so many times in just in one day, you know, we cannot exist in the same way.
+So if we change so many times in just in one day, we cannot exist in the same way.
 We haven't exist in the same way.

 But anyway, it looks like I am here.
-But in its strict sense, it is changing rapidly like a electric-electric light bulb, you know.
-In it, you know, electric current going back and forth like this.
-I don't know how many times, you know, it goes.
+But in its strict sense, it is changing rapidly like a electric light bulb.
+In it, electric current going back and forth like this.
+I don't know how many times it goes.
 It looks like one place, but it not so actually.

 And same is true with us.
 So it looks like there is sage and there is common people, but in reality, nothing exist.
-But something is changing, we say, you know-changing to, you know, [2-3 words].
-Change- Change exist, but nothing exist.
-If we can say is [1 word: "really"?] is not existent.
-That is what you said, you know.
+But something is changing, we say.
+Change - Change exist, but nothing exist.
+If we can say is-really is not existent.
+That is what you said.

-[Bodhidharma said:] "It looks like I am here and you are there.
-You are king and I am a, you know, priest or monk or Zen master.
+Bodhidharma said: "It looks like I am here and you are there.
+You are king and I am a priest or monk or Zen master.
 But it is not actually so.
-You are very proud of your merit of building temples and, you know, observing various ceremonies and help be [?] instructed in zazen.
-It looks like so, but actually what-what did you do?
-No sage, no [1-2 words], or no priest.
+You are very proud of your merit of building temples and observing various ceremonies and help be instructed in zazen.
+It looks like so, but actually what did you do?
+No sage, no common people, or no priest.
 That was what he said.